ARM-software/abi-aa/aapcs64/aapcs64.rst

 It should be noted that the above algorithm makes provision for languages other than C and C++ in that it provides for passing arrays by value and for passing arguments of dynamic size.
 The rules are defined in a way that allows the caller to be always able to statically determine the amount of stack space that must be allocated for arguments that are not passed in registers, even if the routine is variadic.

-Several further observations can also be made:
+Several observations can be made:

 - The address of the first stacked argument is defined to be the initial value of SP.
 Therefore, the total amount of stack space needed by the caller for argument passing cannot be determined until all the arguments in the list have been processed.